SD-Suman/old-website/_posts/2014-3-3-Hello-World.md

 ### For R Studio

 While installing R and R-Studio couldn't be more [simpler](https://www.rstudio.com/products/rstudio/download-server/debian-ubuntu/), Linux doesn't come pre-installed with several dependencies and system packages.
 So below are a bunch of dependencies you may need to install (through the terminal) which I got through non-zero exits error while installing R packages.
+Please note that your linux system may be different and may need different dependencies.

 _- sudo apt-get install libcurl4-openssl-dev